abossard/architecture-center/docs/checklist/dev-ops.md

 **Control exposure to changes.** Make sure you're in control of when updates are visible to your end users.
 Consider using feature toggles to control when features are enabled for end users.

 **Implement release management strategies to reduce deployment risk.** Deploying an application update to production always entails some risk.
-To minimize this risk, use strategies such as canary releases or blue-green deployments, to deploy updates to a subset of users.
+To minimize this risk, use strategies such as [canary releases][canary-release] or [blue-green deployments][blue-green] to deploy updates to a subset of users.
 Confirm the update works as expected, and then roll the update out to the rest of the system.

 **Document all changes.** Minor updates and configuration changes can be a source of confusion and versioning conflict.
 Always keep a clear record of any changes, no matter how small.
 Log everything that changes, including patches applied, policy changes, and configuration changes.